Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-\paragraph{Security of public-key cryptography } Current asymmetric classical cryptographic schemes, such as RSA, are based on the difficulty to compute logarithms within a finite field.
-Today's implementations of RSA require to use private and public keys of at least $1024$ bits, in order to offer a reasonable security margin against the computational efforts of an eavesdropper \footnote{ Under the unverified assumption that there is no eavesdropper that possesses some unexpectedly strong computational power or knows better cryptanalysis techniques than the best published ones.}, and asymmetric keys of $2048$ bits are preferable \cite{EcryptRec} .
-It is also important to note that most of the currently used public-key cryptographic schemes (for example RSA) could be cracked in polynomial time with a quantum computer: this results from Shor's algorithm for discrete log and factoring, that has a complexity of $O(n^3)$ \cite{Shor}.
-Some alternative public-key cryptographic schemes, based on other problems than factoring, such as lattice shortest vector problem \cite{Regev} or coding theory \cite{McEliece}, could not be broken in a polynomial time on a quantum computer.
-Such schemes are however much less practical than RSA-like schemes.
+In the case of RSA, it is necessary to use private and public keys of at least $1024$ bits, in order to offer a reasonable security margin against the computational efforts of an eavesdropper and asymmetric keys of $2048$ bits are preferable \cite{EcryptRec, Ecrypt08}.
+However, since the computational hardness of the underlying problems in public-key cryptography have not been formally established, public-key cryptography is not immune to scenarios where an eavesdropper would possess some unexpectedly strong computational power or would know better cryptanalysis techniques than the best published ones.
+Moreover, most of the currently used public-key cryptographic schemes (for example RSA) could be cracked in polynomial time with a quantum computer: this results from Shor's algorithm for discrete log and factoring, that has a complexity of $O(n^3)$ \cite{Shor}.
+It however seems possible to build alternative public-key cryptographic schemes on problems that could resist polynomial cryptanalysis on a quantum computer, such as lattice shortest vector problem \cite{Regev, Regev2}.
+Such schemes are nevertheless much less practical than RSA-like schemes.
+This topic is at the moment actively studied, in the framework of what is called post-quantum computing cryptography \cite{PQC09}, and we will discuss some implications of what researchers already know in subsection \ref{PQC}.